allisonking/allisonking.github.io/jekyll-site/_posts/2018-02-19-D3-with-websockets-tutorial.md

 published: true
 layout: post
 title: Real time visualizations with D3
+excerpt: "<p>A while back, I did <a href='http://allisonking.github.io/fanfic-analysis'>some visualizations</a> on Harry Potter fan fiction, scraped from <a href='https://www.fanfiction.net'>FanFiction.net</a>.
+To do this, I built a web scraper in Python, saved off the data as one huge CSV file, and had my visualizations pull from bits and pieces of this data file.</p>

+<p>While this worked well for the data that I had, I found myself wishing that the data could be updated and that I could see in real time when fan fictions were being published.
+Even though it has been years since a Harry Potter book came out, in my scraping adventures, I found that people were still publishing their writing every hour or so!
+With the method I used, all of my data stopped on the day I happened to scrape it.
+How would I go about being able to continuously show updated data?</p>"
 ---
 A while back, I did [some visualizations](http://allisonking.github.io/fanfic-analysis) on Harry Potter fan fiction, scraped from [FanFiction.net](https://www.fanfiction.net).
 To do this, I built a web scraper in Python, saved off the data as one huge CSV file, and had my visualizations pull from bits and pieces of this data file.